Liberation of the German-occupied Channel Islands: Aftermath

 The liberation of the Channel Islands was now complete and the tidy up and reconstruction of the islands was beginning.
 The period of military government lasted until 25 August 1945 when new lieutenant governors in each bailiwick were appointed.

 The Germans had not tried to demolish any facilities; even so, innumerable problems would need to be resolved: paying compensation for requisitioned assets, and damage to houses, furniture, greenhouses and businesses during the occupation; taxation of war profiteers, including those involved in the black market; considering whether people should be prosecuted for crimes committed during the occupation and others should be publicly praised for their actions; regenerating and growing the tourist industries; and paying off the massive public debts: Jersey owed £5,960,000 and Guernsey £4,232,000.

 Romances occurred: one British soldier kissed a girl on the 19th and proposed on the 21st, but was sent to Alderney next day; on his return in July, they married within 24 hours.
 Several Force 135 personnel later settled in the islands.
 Eric Walker became the bomb disposal officer for Jersey; he died in 2016.

 There were other problems: tens of thousands of evacuated and deported civilians, especially children, many now grown up and realising their parents did not know them, returned to the islands, followed by the men in demob suits.

-There were sick, both physically and mentally, who never recovered from the experience.
+There were the sick, both physically and mentally, who never recovered from the experience.
 Anger and fear affected some people for decades before time would allow an element of forgiveness.
-As in the UK, rationing continued until the mid 1950s.
+As in the UK, rationing continued until the mid-1950s.
 Guy Fawkes parties into the 1960s dressed Guys in German uniforms.

 The last Germans, including those on Alderney, left on 20 May, to join the 400,000 German PoWs in Britain, except for 1,500 in Guernsey, 1,300 in Jersey and 500 in Alderney who were retained for essential clearing up.
 On 23 May a small group of Wehrmacht soldiers were found on the Minquiers reef; they had been forgotten and wanted to surrender.
 The King and Queen flew to Jersey, then Guernsey for brief visits on 7 June.
 For lunch the royal couple and guests ate tinned steak and kidney pie and tinned fruit, the same as the German PoWs and British soldiers were eating.
 The first evacuees started to arrive from 25 June.
 Alderney residents had to wait until December before their island was safe to return to: 35,000 mines had to be removed, which caused casualties; 22 year old Sapper George Onions was killed.
 The houses had been very badly damaged.
 In December a number of honours were awarded: the two Bailiffs and Jurat Leale were knighted, and four CBEs and a number of OBEs and BEMs were also awarded to civil servants and civilians.